-An informal open space and picnic area will be located adjacent the car park area, and will provide lawn and seating opportunities for visitors that is away from the beach and protected by the dunal vegetation.
+An informal overflow car park area at Thomson Street will provide parking for peak periods.
+In non peak periods, the space will function as an informal open space and picnic area, and will provide lawn and seating opportunities for visitors that is away from the beach and protected by the dunal vegetation.